cs1302uga/cs1302-styleguide/README.md

 If your code looks good, which we'll define here as adhering to an established style guide, then:

-* It's very likely easier to read.
-At the very least, it's easier to read compared to code that applies stylistic choices inconsistently.
+* It's easier to read, especially when compared to code that applies stylistic choices inconsistently.
 It's certainly easier to read by those who are familiar with the conventions outlined in the style guide.

 * It's easier to identify common bugs and syntax errors (e.g., missing a curly brace).
   This saves real world time when it comes to fixing problems in your code.